-When it comes to battery life and maintenance everyone wants to know, what are the best practices to optimising the usage out of your laptop battery?
+When it comes to battery life and maintenance everyone wants to know, what are the best practices to optimise the usage of your laptop battery?
 The technology and hardware that are used in today’s laptops need more power and the battery requirements have increased.
 Advancements in batteries have also improved and can last far longer than the few hours you are used to with older laptops.
-While in the past it was unwise and even dangerous to leave your laptop plugged into an external power source all the time, new laptops with newer battery technologies this is no longer an issue.
+While in the past it was unwise and even dangerous to leave your laptop plugged into an external power source all the time, in new laptops with newer battery technologies this is no longer an issue.
 There’s no way to “overcharge” these batteries.
 When your battery gets to 100% charge and you leave your laptop plugged in, the charger will stop charging the battery.
 The laptop will just run directly off the power cable.
 After the battery discharges a bit, the charger will kick into gear again and top the battery off.
 There’s no risk of damaging the battery by charging it over its capacity.
 In this article, we will explain in more detail why there are no issues when you leave your laptop plugged in all the time.

 It’s important to understand the basics of how the standard batteries in modern devices work.
 There are two main types of batteries used in laptops: lithium-ion and lithium-polymer.
 Although they are different technologies they function in broadly the same way, generating power through the movement of electrons.